Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

    ![Web apps calls Microsoft APIs](./ReadmeFiles/web-app-calls-your-api.svg)

 5. [Planned] Once you know how to sign-in users and call Web APIs from your Web App, you might want to restrict part of the application depending on the user having a role in the application or belonging to a group.
-Learn how to process authorization in your application:
+So far you've learnt how to add and process authentication.
+Now learn how to [add authorization to your Web application](/5.%20Adding%20authorization%20(roles%20and%20groups)):

    1. with application roles
    2. with Azure AD groups.

-6. [Planned] Chances are that you want to deploy your complete app to Azure.
+6. [Planned] Chances are that you want to [deploy your complete app to Azure](./6.%20Deploy%20your%20full%20app%20to%20azure%20-%20best%20practices).
 Learn how to do that, applying best practices:

-   1. Using certificates
+   1. Changing the app registration to add more ReplyUris
-   2. Using Managed identity
+   2. Using certificates instead of client secrets
+   3. Possibly leveraging Managed identities to get these certificates from KeyVault

-### Reusable code for your Web Apps
+### Reusable code for your Web Apps and Web APIs

 In this tutorial, the complexities of ASP.NET Core OpenID connect middleware and MSAL.NET are encapsulated into a library project that you can reuse in your own code, to make it easier to build your Web Apps on top of Microsoft identity platform for developers: [Microsoft.Identity.Web](Microsoft.Identity.Web)

-### Out of scope
+### Daemon apps  - Out of scope

 This tutorial only covers the case the Web App calls a Web API on behalf of a user.
-If you are interested in Web Apps calling Web APIs with their own identity (daemon Web Apps), please see []()
+If you are interested in Web Apps calling Web APIs with their own identity (daemon Web Apps), please see [Build a daemon Web App with Microsoft Identity platform for developers](https://github.com/Azure-Samples/active-directory-dotnet-daemon-v2)

 ## How to run this sample